Jldavis6/viafoundry/docs/dolphinNext/quick.rst

 Signing Up
 ==========

-This guide will walk you through how to start using ViaFoundry (formerly DolphinNext) pipelines.
-First off, you need to navigate to the ViaFoundry web page at https://www.viafoundry.com and click the ``Log in`` button.
+This guide will walk you through how to start using Via Foundry (formerly DolphinNext) pipelines.
+First off, you need to navigate to the Via Foundry web page at https://www.viafoundry.com and click the ``Log in`` button.
 You will be asked to enter your institute's log-in information.
 An email will be sent to you once your information has been verified.

 .. image:: dolphinnext_images/sign_in.png
 	:align: center